 Sunday Farmers Market

-Directions to the Irvine Balloon Ride: exit the 5 freeway at Sand Canyon and enter the old El Toro base on Marine Way. follow the signs to the Great Balloon.
+Directions to the Irvine Balloon Ride: exit the 5 freeway at Sand Canyon and enter the old El Toro base on Marine Way.
+Follow the signs to the Great Balloon.
 Reservations for groups are available upon request.
 Call ahead or visit the park website to make sure the balloon ride is open the day you plan on visiting.
-Ballon Ride information by phone 949-724-6247.
+Balloon rides are ten dollars.